Skip to content

 2. Enroll in the appropriate course

-3. Submit the request form along with proof of course enrollment and the CPT Training Verification Form containing the information listed on page 3 of the CPT Request Form
+3. The CPT Training Verification Job offer containing ALL the information listed on page 3 of the CPT Request Form